limelier/AI_docs/game_theory.md

   - for every outcome, there is a numeric **payoff** for each player
 - these elements can be represented by a *payoff matrix*, as seen below

-### famous example: prisonier's dillema
+### famous example: prisoner's dillema
-- 2 agents: 2 detained people
+- 2 prisoners (suspects?)
-- both have the same strategies: confess to the crime, or deny involvement
+- both have the same available strategies: confess to the crime, or deny involvement
 - the agents choose their actions simultaneously, without knowing what the other agent is going to choose
 - outcome: years of prison time
 - payoff: less years $\rightarrow$ bigger payoff